gaehlerm/SoftwareEngineering/README.md

 You should not copy paste code.
 This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

-// Dry applies also to building the project, running tests, etc.
+// Dry applies also to building the project, running tests, etc. Automate everything! -> 97-things-every-programmer-should-know chapter 63

 // See 97-things-every-programmer-should-know chapter 42.
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
 Clean them up immediately. -> where did I write something similar before?